 So, what’s the bottom line?
-If it’s something you’ll drink, like a juice or fruit smoothie, the nutrition data for fruit counts towards the total SmartPoints value.
-If it’s something you’ll eat, like a salsa, sauce, stew, or soup, fresh fruits and most vegetables remain zero SmartPoints values in those recipes.
+If it’s something you’ll drink, like a juice or fruit smoothie, the nutritional data for fruit counts towards the total SmartPoints value.
+If it’s something you’ll eat, like a salsa, sauce, stew or soup, most fresh fruits and vegetables have a 0 SmartPoints value.

 Are there other situations when I need to count the SmartPoints values for fruit or vegetables?

 The SmartPoints plan encourages you to eat fresh fruits and vegetables as part of a healthy diet.
-Studies have shown that about 70% of Brits do not eat enough fruits and vegetables.³ That’s why all fruit and most vegetables are ZeroPoint foods, whether they're fresh, unsweetened, frozen or canned in its own juice and drained.
+Studies have shown that about 70% of Brits do not eat enough fruits and vegetables.³ That’s why most fruits and vegetables are ZeroPoint foods, whether they're fresh, unsweetened, frozen or canned in their own juice and drained.

 When a fruit has added sugar, such as fruit in syrup or its own juice, or when there’s less water content (as with dried fruit) the SmartPoints values will count.

 Can I eat too much fruit?